The Food Pantry

 THE MEALS

-CHGW's kitchen plans, prepares and delivers nutrtional meals throughout the day to youth who reside in our resident programs.
+CHGW's kitchen plans, prepares and delivers nutritious meals throughout the day to youth who reside in our residential programs.

 1 out of 10 residents of the metropolitan Washington region is food insecure.*